Brand Names: Mirapex, Mirapex ER

 Some people taking pramipexole have fallen asleep during normal daytime activities such as working, talking, eating, or driving.
 Tell your doctor if you have any problems with daytime sleepiness or drowsiness.

 Call your doctor at once if you have:

 - a light-headed feeling, like you might pass out;

 - hallucinations (seeing or hearing things that are not real);

 - extreme drowsiness, falling asleep suddenly, even after feeling alert;

-Less serious side effects may include:
+Common side effects may include:

-- sleep problems (insomnia), unusual dreams;
+- sleep problems (insomnia), unusual dreams.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.